merely-useful/py-rse/index.md

 To start,
-use `nano` to add the project's title to a new file called `README.md` in the `master` branch, which we can the view:
+use `nano` to add the project's title to a new file called `README.md` in the `master` branch, which we can then view:

 ```bash
 $ cat README.md